cycosoft/Eyas/README.md

 - Add `.eyas-*` and `eyas-*` to your `.gitignore` to prevent outputs from being committed to your repo
 <!-- - If your app is using a custom domain and you'd like to test it in your browser via Eyas, you will need to add the domain to your `etc/hosts` file.
 See [this guide](https://www.ephost.com/account/index.php/knowledgebase/232/How-to-edit-your-Host-file.html) (no affiliation) for more information. -->
 - View documented changes at [CHANGELOG.md](CHANGELOG.md)
+- While Eyas is intended to be used for testing in lower environments, testing fixes against production can be incredibly valuable when working directly with customers.
+It is advisable to use short time limits in these cases, and _very importantly_ that your test is branched *only* from commits currently in production.

 ## The Fine Print